 There will be 12 quizzes throughout the semester, administered in person at the start of Wednesday sessions.
 Quizzes will occur every Wednesday and will cover the previous week's material.
 Quiz dates are listed in the Class Schedule section below.
-Due to online course requirements, Quiz 1 will be online (Wed.
-1/26, as listed in the Class Schedule).
-Quiz 1 will be open from 9:00 - 5:00 on Wednesday and you will have 15 minutes from when you begin the quiz to finish it.
-This is equivalent to the time normally dedicated to the in-class quiz.
-I'm trusting you all to work independently and not consult your notes during the quiz.

 - Quizzes cover the material presented in lecture and/or paper discussion from the previous week. - Quizzes will contain a maximum of 10 questions.
-Various types of questions (e.g., multiple-choice, short-answer, and fill-ins) will be included. - Students are allowed to drop their lowest guiz score (top 11 of 12 count toward final grade).
+Various types of questions (e.g., multiplechoice, short-answer, and fill-ins) will be included. - Students are allowed to drop their lowest quiz score (top 11 of 12 count toward final grade).